huggingface/blog/noob_intro_transformers.md

 A library is just a collection of reusable pieces of code that can be integrated into projects to implement functionality more efficiently without the need to write your own code from scratch.

-Notably the Transformers library provides re-usable code for implementing models in common frameworks like Pytorch, Tensorflow and Jax.
-This re-usable code can be accessed by calling upon functions also known as methods within the library.
+Notably, the Transformers library provides re-usable code for implementing models in common frameworks like PyTorch, TensorFlow and JAX.
+This re-usable code can be accessed by calling upon functions (also known as methods) within the library.

 ## What is the Hugging Face Hub?